 The machine comes with a speed selector that allows you to sew heavy materials such as leather at low speeds for even, clean and smooth stitches.
 There is an extended table that gives you up to 23 inches of workspace for large quilting projects.

 The walking foot is perfect for sewing leather.
 The machine sews straight stitches only, but this is enough for almost any leather project.
 And besides, 99% of all the sewing you’ll ever do will be done with straight stitching.

 The Juki 2000Qi was made with quilting in mind.
-It has a wide workspace to hand large quilting projects with ease.
+It has a wide workspace to handle large quilting projects with ease.
 The drop feed dog allows for excellent free motion quilting.
 The knee presser lift is a convenient addition that makes it easier to lift the presser foot without using your hands.

 The power and speed of this machine are amazing.
 If you sew leather for a living or you just do a lot of heavy duty sewing, then this semi-industrial machine is all you need.
-It will last long and never give you any problems.
+It will last longer and never give you any problems.
 Once you’ve set it up and read the manual, you’ll fall in love with this machine.

 This machine is however not the best machine for a beginner.